emilyliza/practice_repo/README.md

 10. uglify - compress and minify js file
 11. karma - run karam unit tests on production code (single)
 12. cssmin - minify newly created css file into new css file
-13. clean:origcss - remove original chargeback.css
+13. clean:origcss - remove original xxx.css
-14. copy:cssmin - move chargeback.min.css to chargeback.css
+14. copy:cssmin - move xxx.min.css to xxx.css
 15. filerev - get md5 versions for all asset files for cache-busting
 16. usemin - usemin swaps out code from index.html to index.html with new settings from above scripts, renames stuff like versioned files
 17. clean:tmp - clean up all the generated garbage